markhgn/markhgn.github.io/_posts/2012-08-02-everyone-hates-web-banners.md

 title: Everyone hates web banners
 ---

-## "Agencies know how to build and buy them; publishers know how to sell them."
+## Agencies know how to build and buy them; publishers know how to sell them.

 ### [Why Are Banner Ads All Over the Web, If No One Likes Them?](http://www.theatlantic.com/technology/archive/2012/08/why-are-banner-ads-all-over-the-web-if-no-one-likes-them/260612/)